trevorbryant/pi-hole/README.md

   * setupVars.conf
   * whitelist.txt

-The following live in `/etc/cron.weekly` for weekly upgrades.
+This lives in `/etc/cron.weekly` for weekly upgrades.
   * upgrade

+This can live anywhere and configured in crontab.
+  * pihole-backup